cloudfoundry-attic/cf-abacus/README.md

 Metering Cloud Foundry app usage
 ---

-Abacus comes with a CF [bridge](lib/cf/bridge) that acts as a resource provider for Cloud Foundry app runtime usage, reads Cloud Foundry [app usage events](https://docs.cloudfoundry.org/running/managing-cf/usage-events.html) using Cloud Controller [API](http://apidocs.cloudfoundry.org/252/app_usage_events/list_all_app_usage_events.html) and reports usage to the Abacus usage [collector](lib/metering/collector).
+Abacus comes with a CF [app bridge](lib/cf/applications) and [services bridge](lib/cf/services) that act as resource providers for Cloud Foundry app and service runtime usage.
+They read Cloud Foundry [usage events](https://docs.cloudfoundry.org/running/managing-cf/usage-events.html) using Cloud Controller [API](http://apidocs.cloudfoundry.org/) and reports usage to the Abacus usage [collector](lib/metering/collector).

-In the end the Abacus CF bridge enables you to see runtime usage reports for the apps running on your Cloud Foundry instance.
-In order to start the CF bridge follow its [README](lib/cf/bridge/README.md).
+The Abacus CF bridges enables you to see runtime usage reports for the apps running on your Cloud Foundry instance.
+In order to start the bridge follow their README [here](lib/cf/applications/README.md) and [here](lib/cf/services/README.md).

 Concourse pipelines
 ---